Bitbucket Pipelines build fails: "Container 'Build' exceeded memory limit"

 Troubleshooting Steps:

 Debug the build locally using the instructions on Debug pipelines locally with the Docker page.
-Note, memory limit issues can’t be debugged locally on macOS because you can’t configure swap memory below 100Mb on macOS.
+We recommend debugging the build locally on a Linux machine to more closely simulate the Pipelines environment.
 Does the build fail locally with a similar memory error?

 - while true; do echo "Memory usage in bytes:" && cat /sys/fs/cgroup/memory.current; echo "Swap memory usage in bytes:" && cat /sys/fs/cgroup/memory.swap.current; sleep 2; done & - while true; do date && ps aux && echo "" && sleep 2; done &

-Increase the allocated memory (using size attribute) for the Pipeline build and check if you are still getting the memory-related issue.
+• Increase the allocated memory (using the size attribute) for the Pipeline step that fails with this error, and check if you are still getting the memory-related issue.
 Refer to Databases and service containers page for more information on memory allocation in Pipelines.

 Scenario 2: Builds using Jest Test Framework are slow or frequently hang (based on the Pipeline build minutes consumption) or fail with Container “Build” exceeded memory limit error